kleinbottle/swanlotus/content/blogs/amnesia/amnesia.md

 When we resumed two days later, Doron struggled to say a word.
 He started out "ext, ext, ext" but could not go further.
 It was then that I realized how important are the _names_ we attach to concepts and things.
 The very basis of all knowledge is to able to name new objects.
 Only then can we progress to know about them.
 In his heroic struggle, Doron had reached the doorstep of the correct name, but could not open the door.

 "How about exterior angle, Doron?"
 I asked.
 I was rewarded with a "Yes, yes, yes, yes."
-With a little more nudging, we got to the point where Doron remembered that [the exterior angle of a triangle equalled its two interior angles](https://www.storyofmathematics.com/exterior-angle-theorem/).
+With a little more nudging, we got to the point where Doron remembered that [the exterior angle of a triangle equalled the sum of its two interior angles](https://www.storyofmathematics.com/exterior-angle-theorem/).

 I slowly coaxed Doron along until he could utter "Alpha is half theta".
 That I considered a major breakthrough, for indeed,
 $$